drexed/grape-throttler/README.md

 **Logging**

-The gem will log errors to STDOUT by default.
+The gem will log errors to $stdout by default.
 If you prefer a different logger you can use the `logger` option to pass in your own logger.

 ```ruby
 use GrapeThrottler::Middleware::ThrottleMiddleware, cache: Redis.new, logger: Logger.new('my_custom_log.log')